 - Lower premiums: accidental death policies are typically less expensive than traditional life insurance policies, as the risk of death or injury due to an accident is generally lower than the risk of death due to other causes.

-- Coverage is available to individuals who may not qualify for traditional life insurance: accidental death policies may be an option for individuals who are unable to qualify for traditional coverage due to their health or other factors.
+- Coverage is available to individuals who may not qualify for traditional life insurance: accidental death policies may be an option for individuals who cannot qualify for traditional coverage due to their health or other factors.

 - Additional benefits: some accidental death policies may include additional benefits, such as coverage for loss of limb or other injuries resulting from an accident.